vippsas/vipps-developers/common-topics/refund.md

 Attempting to refund an older payment will result in a `HTTP 400 Bad Request`.

-Refunded funds will be deducted from the merchants settlement account after two business days.
+Refunded funds will be deducted from the merchant's settlement account after two business days.
 See [Settlement Information](../settlements/README.md) for more details.

 This is applicable to: